The New SEO: Why Trust and Expertise Matter More Than Keywords

 SEO has changed more in the last two years than in the decade before it.
 Between Google’s Helpful Content updates and the rise of AI Overviews, the search landscape looks nothing like it used to.
 And yet, most new SEO advice online still sounds like it’s stuck in 2018.

 More keywords.
 More posts.
 More content.
-Except none of that is what Google is rewarding anymore.
+Except none of that is really what Google is rewarding anymore.

 Modern SEO is no longer a game of volume, it’s a game of trust.

-When you can communicate yes to those questions, you can outrank bigger competitors, publish less often, and drive higher-quality traffic, even in the era of AI-generated content.
+When the answer is a big yes to those questions, you can outrank bigger competitors, publish less often, and drive higher-quality traffic, even in the era of AI-generated content.

 In this post, we’re going to break down what SEO really values moving forward, why trust and expertise now outweigh keywords, and how service-based businesses can use this shift to build long-term visibility without burning out.